DigitalQatalyst/ArchBridge-SyncFlow-Server/docs/backend_field_mapping_config.md

 The backend must implement a field mapping engine that:

 1. **Loads Field Mapping Configuration**
-   - If `fieldMappingConfigId` is provided in sync request, load that configuration
+   - If `fieldMappingConfigId` is provided in sync request, load that project-specific configuration
+   - If `processTemplateTemplateName` is provided, load the process template template for the project's process template
-   - If not provided, use default mappings (see Default Mappings section)
+   - If neither provided, determine project's process template and use the corresponding process template template
-   - If configuration doesn't exist, fall back to default mappings
+   - If process template template doesn't exist, fall back to hardcoded default mappings (see Default Mappings section)
+   - Resolution priority: project-specific config → process template template → hardcoded defaults

 2. **Applies Field Mappings**
    - For each work item (Epic, Feature, User Story):